TonpaZoldyck/Moviematcher/README.md

 # Moviematcher

-This is a movie matcher project which has the aim go predict indivudals movive ratings based on a data set of movie ratings
+This is a movie matcher project which has the aim go predict individuals movive ratings based on a data set of movie ratings